TTLabs/EvaporateJS/README.md

             </CORSRule>
         </CORSConfiguration>

+3. Setup your S3 bucket Policy to support Aborting and Listings multi-part uploads.
+To support resumable uploads the AWS account used for uploads must have the ability to get S3 objects and list multipart uploads and parts.
+The following AWS S3 policy can be used as a template.
+Note that the statement consists of two parts: the first handles the bucket policy; the second handles the objects and multipart uploads within the S3 bucket.

+    Replace the AWS ARNs with values that apply to your account and S3 bucket organization.

+        {
+            "Version": "2012-10-17",
+            "Id": "Policy145337ddwd",
+            "Statement": [
+                {
+                    "Sid": "",
+                    "Effect": "Allow",
+                    "Principal": {
+                        "AWS": "arn:aws:iam::6681765859115:user/me"
+                    },
+                    "Action": [
+                        "s3:ListBucket",
+                        "s3:ListBucketMultipartUploads"
+                    ],
+                    "Resource": "arn:aws:s3:::mybucket"
+                },
+                {
+                    "Sid": "",
+                    "Effect": "Allow",
+                    "Principal": {
+                        "AWS": "arn:aws:iam::6681765859115:user/me"
+                    },
+                    "Action": [
+                        "s3:AbortMultipartUpload",
+                        "s3:GetObject",
+                        "s3:ListMultipartUploadParts",
+                        "s3:PutObject"
+                    ],
+                    "Resource": "arn:aws:s3:::mybucket/*"
+                }
+            ]
+        }

-3. Setup a signing handler on your application server (see `signer_example.py`).
+4. Setup a signing handler on your application server (see `signer_example.py`).
 This handler will create a signature for your multipart request that is sent to S3.
 This handler will be contacted via AJAX on your site by evaporate.js.
 You can monitor these requests by running the sample app locally and using the Chrome Web inspector.

 ## Running the example application